-Standing back from the road are three pairs of cottages - improved and extended - but still retaining the shape and character of the estate worker cottages built probably in the 1830s.
+Standing back from the road are three pairs of cottages - Nos 52, 54, 56, 58, 60, 62 - improved and extended - but still retaining the shape and character of the estate worker cottages built probably in the 1830s.
 It is said that they were set a little down hill from the road in order not to be seen from Leigh Court.
-In 1915 the pair of cottages 52-54 were bought by Richard Jenkins, tenant of No. 52.
-The tenant of No. 54, James Gillard had enlisted but by 1921 had moved away perhaps to No 14 where his daughter Amy is known to have lived in the 1950s.
-Jenkins' wife had died in 1914 and by 1921 the 80 year old Jenkins had also moved.
-No 52 was bought by William Frampton, returned from the war and later to become a village stalwart as clerk to the Parish Council.
+In 1915 No 52 was bought by William Frampton, returned from the war and later to become a village stalwart as clerk to the Parish Council.
 No 54 had been bought by Walter Gabbitass (because the cottage he tenanted in 1915 had been bought by someone else) but he was killed in 1916 and it was his wife Florence and their children that occupied No 54 for several years.
 52a and 54a were built as new dwellings added on to existing cottages.

-Nos 56-58 were bought at the sale by John Chamberlain, long time tenant of No. 58, and his daughter Mary lived there until hr death in was still living there.
+Nos 56-58 were bought at the sale by John Chamberlain, long time tenant of No. 58, and his daughter Mary lived there until her death.
 No 56 had been bought in 1916 by Edwin and Ellen Frampton and their son Eric was still resident at No 56 in 1972.
-When Mary Chamberlain left to move to xx Church Road (see above) Edwin Frampton's granddaughter moved from No 56 to No 58.

 Nos 60-62 were bought in 1915 by Colonel Carey Batten.
 One tenant, Walter Gabbitass (No. 60) was killed early in the war (see above) but was able to buy No 54.
 The tenants of No 64 were the Wiltshires.
-Since 1871 James and Emma Pennell had lived at 62 Church Road but after James Pennell's death in 1884 Emma Pennell continued to live there with her grown up children after the death of her husband in 1884.
-By 1891 the house was occupied by the Wiltshire's with Emma Pennell remaining as a boarder until she died in 1915.
-By 1916 the Wiltshires had moved to Bristol.
-Reflecting perhaps the close relationship between Pennell and Wiltshire families, William Wiltshire is buried in the Pennell grave in the Lower Churchyard (which also commemorates Arthur and Rowland Wiltshire both killed in the final weeks of the war.
-By 1921 William Hunt had moved from No 56 to No 62 2 Anchor Cottages, where the Hunt family remain today, whilst Samuel Amos moved into No 60 Anchor Cottage, now April Cottage until 1976 when the cottage was bought by Catherine Brown.
+Since 1871 James and Emma Pennell had lived at this cottage but reflecting perhaps the close relationship between Pennell and Wiltshire families, William Wiltshire is buried in the Pennell grave in the Lower Churchyard (which also commemorates Arthur and Rowland Wiltshire both killed in the final weeks of the war.
+By 1921 William Hunt had moved from No 56 to No 62 (then 2 Anchor Cottages), where the Hunt family remained for many years whilst Samuel Amos moved into No 60 Anchor Cottage, now April Cottage until 1976 when the cottage was bought by Catherine Brown.